conspiracylol/VixenFNLauncherCPP/README.md

 # VixenFNLauncherCPP
-This is the current/active VixenFN launcher.
+This is the oldest VixenFN launcher.
 Made in CPP, no imgui.
 Works okay.

 Features:
 Check for updates.